-- 8. Describe the target audience and content of the pre-recorded trainings supported with Campus Program funds during the current reporting period.
+9. Describe the target audience and content of the pre-recorded trainings supported with Campus Program funds during the current reporting period.

 Discuss the content topics addressed by the pre-recorded trainings developed, created, and/or launched with Campus Program funds during current reporting period.
-Describe the intended audiences by stating which types of professionals the trainings were created for. - Responses must be limited to 2,000 characters. - 9.
-Discuss the effectiveness of training activities funded or supported by your Campus Program grant and provide any information you would like to share about your training activities beyond what you have provided in the data above.
+Describe the intended audiences by stating which types of professionals the trainings were created for.

+10.Discuss the effectiveness of training activities funded or supported by your Campus Program grant and provide any information you would like to share about your training activities beyond what you have provided in the data above.